mjrotter4445/Pewlett-Hackard-Analysis/README.md

 ### SUMMARY
 Overall, the analysis required was multi-part.
 Initial information suggests that the impacts, in terms of numbers of roles/positions to be filled as a result of the silver tsunami, are very impactful.
-The count of employees expected to retire totals 90,398 at Pewlett Hackard.
+The count of employees expected to retire totals 90,398 at Pewlett-Hackard.
 Planning for the future is needed.

 As we continue to plan, we can think about the future and also grow new talent within the organization.
-Mentoring programs for the next generation of Pewlett Hackard employees would benefit everyone.
+Mentoring programs for the next generation of Pewlett-Hackard employees would benefit everyone.

 AN ADDITIIONAL QUERY THAT WILL HELP US PLAN THE MENTORSHIP PROGRAM - The table below is a query based on the **number of positions that will be vacated by the retirees**.
 Some departments